 The following table summarizes the undergraduate prizes awarded by the University.
-Prizes which are not specific to any School are listed under 'General'.
+Prizes which are not specific to any School are listed under General.
 All other prizes are listed under the Faculty or Schools in which they are awarded.

-Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 50.00 Leadership in the development of student affairs, and academic proficiency throughout the course University of New South Wales Alumni Association Statuette Achievement for community benefit - students in their final or graduating year School of Accountancy Australian Society of Accountants 75.00 75.00 14.501 Accounting and Financial Management IA 14.522 Accounting and Financial Management IIA or 14.532 Accounting and Financial Management IIA (Honours) Chamber of Manufactures of New South Wales 15.00 14.703 Advanced Auditing Hungerfords 25.00 14.511 Accounting and Financial Management IB 25.00 14.593 Accounting and Financial Management IIIB (Honours) Law Book Co Ltd 20.00 Books 14.511 Accounting and Financial Management IB Wilson Bros (Printers) Pty Ltd 30.00 14.583 Accounting and Financial Management IIIB Arthur Young & Co 50.00 14.613 Business Finance II School of Anatomy The Winifred Dickes Rost Prize 30.00 Outstanding merit in Anatomy in final year of the Science and Mathematics Course School of Biological Technology Mauri Brothers & Thomson (Aust) Pty Ltd 150.00 Best result in 42.101 Introduction to Biology 150.00 Best result in one of the Level III Biotechnology subjects 150.00 Best result in 42.103 Biotechnology IV
+Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 50.00 and medal Leadership in the development of student affairs, and academic proficiency throughout the course University of New South Wales Alumni Association Statuette Achievement for community benefit - students in their final or graduating year School of Accountancy · · · · · · · · · · · · · · · · · · · Australian Society of Accountants 75.00 75.00 14.501 Accounting and Financial Management IA 14.522 Accounting and Financial Management IIA or 14.532 Accounting and Financial Management IIA (Honours) Chamber of Manufacturers of New South Wales 15.00 14.703 Advanced Auditing Hungerfords 25.00 14.511 Accounting and Financial Management IB 25.00 14.593 Accounting and Financial Management IIIB (Honours) Law Book Co Ltd 50.00 Books 14.511 Accounting and Financial Management IB Wilson Bros (Printers) Pty Ltd 30.00 14.583 Accounting and Financial Management IIIB Arthur Young & Co 50.00 14.613 Business Finance II School of Anatomy The Winifred Dickes Rost 30.00 Outstanding merit in Anatomy in final year of the Science and Mathematics Course School of Biological Technology Mauri Brothers & Thomson (Aust) Pty Ltd 150.00 Best result in the Level II biological technology subject 150.00 Best result in one of the Level III biological technology subjects 150.00 Best result in the biological technology honours program onor/Name of Prize Value \$ Awarded for chool of Chemical Technology tralian Paper Manufacturers Ltd 21.00 Subject selected by Head of School uffer Australia Limited 50.00 Subject selected by Head of School